 - different versions of the same product

 Filters can generate hundreds or thousands of URLs.
-Some may be worth indexing if there is demand, but most must be controlled so the index does not turn into chaos.
+Some may be worth indexing if there is demand, but most need to be controlled to prevent the index from becoming chaotic.

-Pagination matters for large collections.
-If Google does not reach deep pages, some products never gain visibility.
+Pagination matters in large collections.
+If Google can't reach deep pages, some products won't appear in search results.

 Shopify stores often slow down due to heavy themes and apps.
-Speed affects both SEO and conversion, so optimization must be careful: remove excess without breaking the purchase flow.
+Speed affects both SEO and conversion, so optimization must be done carefully: remove what's unnecessary without breaking the path to purchase.

 Stage 1.
 SEO Audit

-- indexation: what is unnecessary in the index, what is missing, where duplicates exist
+- indexation: what's unnecessarily indexed, what's missing, where duplicates exist

 - structure: collections, tags, filters, pagination

-- technical settings: canonicals, meta robots, sitemap, robots.txt.liquid
+- technical settings: canonical, meta robots, sitemap, robots.txt.liquid

 - speed: theme, apps, Core Web Vitals

-- page templates: meta tags, duplicates, baseline optimization
+- page templates: meta tags, duplicates, basic optimization

 Stage 2.
 Semantics and Structure

-- keyword research for categories, subcategories, and product clusters
+- collecting semantics for categories, subcategories, and product clusters

-- structure map: which collections are needed and which are redundant
+- mapping the structure: which collections are needed, which are redundant

-- decisions on what to block from indexation to avoid index bloat
+- deciding what to block from indexation to avoid index bloat

 Typical tasks:

-- configuring robots.txt via robots.txt.liquid for your needs
+- configuring robots.txt via robots.txt.liquid to match your needs

-- controlling URL parameters, canonicals, and meta robots
+- managing URL parameters, canonical tags, meta robots

 - working with pagination and filters